 Third, some commentators use "productivity" to refer to output per worker (or average labor productivity), while others mean total factor productivity (TFP).
-Throughout, I distinguish between aggregate TFP and GDP effects, and I use productivity improvement at the micro/task level as synonymous to cost savings.
+Throughout, I distinguish between aggregate TFP and GDP (per capita/worker) effects, and I use productivity improvement at the micro/task level as synonymous to cost savings.

-accrued to firm owners and managers, while workers in impacted occupations experienced negative outcomes (e.g., Acemoglu and Restrepo, 2020a).
+be their beneficiary?
+With previous automation technologies, such as robotics, most gains accrued to firm owners and managers, while workers in impacted occupations experienced negative outcomes (e.g., Acemoglu and Restrepo, 2020a).
 Could it be different this time?
 Some experts and commentators are more optimistic.
 A few "proof-of-concept" experimental studies document nontrivial productivity gains from generative AI, largely driven by improvements for less productive or lower-performing workers (e.g., Peng et al., 2023; Noy and Zhang, 2023; Brynjolfsson et al., 2023), and this has prompted some experts to be cautiously optimistic (Autor, 2024), while others are forecasting a "blue-collar bonanza" (The Economist, 2023).

 This paper uses the framework from Acemoglu and Restrepo (2018, 2019b, 2022) to provide some insights for these debates, especially relevant for the medium-term (about 10-year) macroeconomic effects of AI.
 I build a task-based model, where the production of a unique final good requires a series of tasks to be performed, and these tasks can be allocated to either capital or labor, which have different comparative advantages.
 Automation corresponds to the expansion of the set of tasks that are produced by capital (including digital tools and algorithms).
-In this framework, AI-based productivity gains-measured either as growth of average output per worker or as total factor productivity growth-can come from a number of distinct channels (see Acemoglu and Restrepo, 2019a):
+In this framework, AI-based productivity gains-measured either as growth of average output per worker or as total factor productivity (TFP) growth-can come from a number of distinct channels (see Acemoglu and Restrepo, 2019a):